assemblee-virtuelle/semapps/website/docs/middleware/auth.md

 title: Auth
 ---

-This service allows you to authentify users with an OIDC or CAS server.
+This service allows you to authenticate users with an OIDC or CAS server.

 ## Features